-Visit their website!
-Take a look around and see what information you can learn.

-- 1. What does the company do, make, or sell? - 2.
-Have 3-5 questions prepared about the company and the role. - Familiarize with key players' names and positions in the company-they will be your future bosses.
-Know who the CEO is. - 4.
-Check out the hiring manager on LinkedIn and know a bit about his/her background. - 5.
-Know a little history of the organization-how did it grow to the company it is today? - 6.
+- 1. Visit their website!
+Take a look around and see what information you can learn. - 2.
+What does the company do, make, or sell? - 3.
+Have 3-5 questions prepared about the company and the role. - 4.
+Familiarize with key players' names and positions in the company-they will be your future bosses.
+Know who the CEO is. - 5.
+Check out the hiring manager on LinkedIn and know a bit about his/her background. - 6.
+Know a little history of the organization-how did it grow to the company it is today? - 7.
 Find something interesting about the company and bring it up during the interview.
 An example would be discussing something seen on their website or a news article and asking, "How has this concept or change been beneficial to the company?"
 This shows you did your homework.
+Companies like knowing a candidate is invested in taking the extra step to be part of the company culture and this could be the difference between being hired or not.